alexandrevribeiro/express-app-runner/README.md

 // Defines an index page to be provided by '/' runner.routeHomepageToFile('./index.html');

-// Making the content of the 'public' folder available for the app runner.addStaticDir('./public');
+// Making the content of the 'public' directory available for the app.
+// It may be useful to make JS and CSS files available to the app,
+// even though most of the time you'll be probably using a bundler like Webpack. runner.addStaticDir('./public');

 // Runs the app